 Don't require texinfo.tex, even if there are texinfo files in this directory.

 parallel-tests

-Enable test suite driver for TESTS that can run tests in parallel (see Section 15.2 [Simple Tests using parallel-tests], page 103, for more information).
+Enable test suite harness for TESTS that can run tests in parallel (see Section 15.2.3 [Parallel Test Harness], page 104, for more information).